Point-Identifying Semiparametric Sample Selection Models with No Excluded Variable: Introduction

-Although Heckman’s model can identify $(\alpha, \beta)$ when $X=Z$ due to the known functional form of selection bias, it is generally recommended to include at least one variable in $Z$ that is excluded from $X$ to strengthen identification.
-Without such an exclusion restriction, the numerical performance of both the two-step and maximum likelihood estimators can be poor, as highlighted in the debates in \cite{duan1984choosing}, \cite{manning1987monte}, and \cite{hay1984let}.
+where $\sigma_{V\varepsilon}=\operatorname{Cov}(V,\varepsilon)$, and $\phi(\cdot)$ and $\Phi(\cdot)$ denote the standard normal probability density function (p.d.f.) and cumulative distribution function (c.d.f.), respectively.
+Although Heckman’s model can identify $(\alpha,\beta)$ when $X=Z$, it is generally recommended to include at least one variable in $Z$ that is excluded from $X$ to strengthen identification.
+Without such an exclusion restriction, the performance of both the MLE (maximum likelihood estimator) and two-step estimator can be poor, as highlighted in the debates in \cite{hay1984let}, \cite{duan1984choosing}, and \cite{manning1987monte}.
+When only changes in the observed outcome $Y$ are of interest, a two-part model \citep{mullahy2024transform} or log-like transformation (e.g., $\log(Y+1)$) can serve as alternatives.
+However, \cite{chen2024logs} recently recommend a sample selection model for non-negative outcomes, particularly when the treatment affects the extensive margin (selection).